Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Convergence of to

-With this bound, we obtain again \eqref{pf:vg}, but this time with a different constant $C_A$.
-The third ramification is that, with the new choice of $\delta$, the estimates in \eqref{pf:xj} change.
+Then, the estimates in \eqref{pf:xj} change.
 However, it still holds that the left-hand sides are bounded by the right-hand sides (in \eqref{pf:xjb} we rely on $y \leq \delta \leq K \gamma^4 / (8 C_2)$), possibly for a different constant $C$ in \eqref{pf:xja}.
-Finally, the fourth ramification is similar to the second; this time applied to the estimate in \eqref{pf:ve}.
-This completes the proof of \eqref{l:parabola:eq0} for the case $m=1$.

-\textbf{Case $m=2$.} In the case $m=2$ we have that $1 \ll \alpha_\e \ll \frac1\e$ as $\e \to 0$, i.e.\ $A = \infty$, and that $V$ satisfies Assumption \ref{a:UV:HJe:to:HJ2} (see also Corollary \ref{c:V:2}).
-The proof for the case $m=1$ applies with minor modifications; only the estimates in which $A$ appears have to be adjusted.
-For this we use that the tails of $V$ decay faster.
-Since {$x \mapsto x^2 V''(x)$ is in $L^1(\R)$}, we obtain instead of \eqref{pf:xo} that
+This completes the proof of \eqref{l:parabola:eq0}. \end{proof}